cmllr/honeypress/README.md

 |watchFiles|Check the files for changes (slow operation)|true|
 |userRole|The default role to assign to new users.
 Must be existing.|contributor|
 |logStyle|The log style.
 Can be either a flat log or JSON (`flat`, `json`)|json|

-Install the HoneyPress plugin into WordPress.
-Make sure the "Hello Dolly" plugin is present.

-In case you give the default user role permission to access the plugin list, HoneyPress will try to mask itself behind Hello Dolly's description.

 # Logging